Ragnar Garrett: Early life

 Born on 12 February 1900 in Northam, Western Australia, Alwyn Ragnar Garrett was the son of accountant Alwyn Garrett and his Swedish wife Maria Carolina (née Wohlfahrt).
 Ragnar attended Guildford Grammar School before entering the Royal Military College, Duntroon, in 1918.
 He graduated in 1921 and was posted to the Australian Light Horse as a lieutenant.
 In November 1922, Garrett was appointed adjutant/quartermaster of the 23rd Light Horse Regiment.
 The following month he served as an extra aide-de-camp to the new Governor of South Australia, General Sir Tom Bridges.
 In November 1923, Garrett was seconded to the British Army, and spent the next twelve months attached to the 2nd Dragoon Guards in Bangalore, India.
 On his return to Australia in January 1925, he was reappointed adjutant/quartermaster of the 23rd Light Horse.
 He married Shirley Lorraine Hunter, a nurse, on 9 September at St Peter's Anglican Church in the Adelaide suburb of Glenelg; the couple had a son and a daughter.
 Garrett became adjutant/quartermaster of the 9th Light Horse Regiment at Jamestown, South Australia, in February 1926.
 He was promoted to captain in November 1929.

 In March 1930, Garrett was posted as adjutant/quartermaster to the 3rd Light Horse Regiment at Mount Gambier, South Australia.
 As a speaker at Mount Gambier's Anzac Day commemorations on 25 April 1934, he was reported as warning of the poor state of Australia's preparedness for war, admonishing: "We shall not have the time that we had before the last war, and we shall not be fighting for our homes thousands of miles away.
 We shall be fighting at our own back door.
 That is what we have to prepare for."
-In August that year he was transferred to the 4th Light Horse Regiment at Warrnambool, Victoria, as adjutant/quartermaster.
-Garrett was posted to the staff of Army Headquarters, Melbourne, in March 1936, and departed for England in November the following year to attend the Staff College, Camberley.
+That August he was transferred to the 4th Light Horse Regiment at Warrnambool, Victoria, as adjutant/quartermaster.
+Garrett was posted to the staff of Army Headquarters, Melbourne, in March 1936, and departed for England in November 1937 to attend the Staff College, Camberley.
 He was promoted to major in July 1938, and returned to Australia upon the outbreak of the Second World War.